supernovus/lum.js/PLANS.md

 Plus any of the former standalone libraries that were moved into the `core` will remain with the deprecation warnings they've had since moving.

+## External Dependencies

+I'm going to migrate as much as I can to use `bower` to install any external dependencies that were expected to have their own scripts in the `./scripts/ext/` folder.
+In the case that a package is not available in `bower`, I'll add it to a small, simplified download list.

+A bunch of dependencies I haven't used in ages or never got around to using, I'm just dropping from the collection entirely.
+Bye bye.

 ## That's all folks